TikhonJelvis/RL-book/chapter8/chapter8.md

 Complementary Slackness and some linear algebra over the space of risk-neutral probability measures $\pi : \Omega \rightarrow [0,1]$ enables us to argue that:
 $$SP = \sup_{\pi} \sum_{i=1}^n \frac {\pi(\omega_i)} {1 + r} \cdot V_D^{(i)}$$

-This means the Superhedging Price is the least upper-bound of the discounted expectation of derivative payoff across each of the risk-neutral probability measures in the incomplete market, which is quite an intuitive thing to do amidst multiple risk-neutral probability measures.``
+This means the Superhedging Price is the least upper-bound of the riskless rate-discounted expectation of derivative payoff across each of the risk-neutral probability measures in the incomplete market, which is quite an intuitive thing to do amidst multiple risk-neutral probability measures.``

 Likewise, the *Subhedging* price $SB$ is defined as:
 $$\max_{\theta} \sum_{j=0}^m \theta_j \cdot S_j^{(0)} \mbox{ such that } \sum_{j=0}^m \theta_j \cdot S_j^{(i)} \leq V_D^{(i)} \mbox{ for all } i = 1, \ldots, n$$
 Likewise arguments enable us to establish:
 $$SB = \inf_{\pi} \sum_{i=1}^n \frac {\pi(\omega_i)} {1+r} \cdot V_D^{(i)}$$

-This means the Subhedging Price is the highest lower-bound of the discounted expectation of derivative payoff across each of the risk-neutral probability measures in the incomplete market, which is quite an intuitive thing to do amidst multiple risk-neutral probability measures
+This means the Subhedging Price is the highest lower-bound of the riskless rate-discounted expectation of derivative payoff across each of the risk-neutral probability measures in the incomplete market, which is quite an intuitive thing to do amidst multiple risk-neutral probability measures

 So this technique provides an lower bound ($SB$) and an upper bound ($SP$) for the derivative price, meaning: